Benign acute childhood myositis

-Benign acute childhood myositis (BACM) is a syndrome characterized by muscle weakness and pain of the lower limbs that develop in children after a recent viral illness.
+Benign acute childhood myositis (BACM) is a syndrome characterized by muscle weakness and pain in the lower limbs that develop in children after a recent viral illness.
 It is transient with a spontaneous clinical resolution within 1 week.

 Symptoms

 Prodromal symptoms are typically fever, cough, and rhinorrhea.
 BACM symptoms that follow are most frequently calf pain, gait complaints, and inability to walk.
 The condition is self-limited and full restitution can be expected.
 In very rare cases, however, rhabdomyolysis may develop.

 Affected are preschool and school-age children with a male predominance.
-In one study, the median age was 6 years (range 2-13.2 years).
+In one study, the median age was 6 years (range 2–13.2 years).
 It has been estimated that BACM has an incidence of 2.69 cases per 100,000 children (<18 years) during epidemic seasons and 0.23 cases during non-epidemic seasons.

 Diagnosis

 The history of a preceding influenza-like infection followed by the typical symptoms of acute onset of symmetrical calf pain and gait problems together with an isolated finding of a high level of creatine kinase suggests the diagnosis of BACM.
 Myoglobinuria is rare and points to the possibility of the development of rhabdomyolysis and kidney failure.

 Guillain-Barré syndrome (GBS) is the main consideration in the differential diagnosis.
 It needs to be quickly excluded as early intervention in GBS is indicated.
 Other conditions under possible consideration are dermatomyositis, muscular dystrophy, juvenile idiopathic arthritis, transient synovitis of the hip, osteomyelitis, and myalgia.

 Few muscle biopsies have been conducted.
 Results may show normal findings or features of inflammation and necrosis.